 You are unlikely to stick exactly to your budget, and that’s okay.
 But, for this to be sustainable, it may be sensible to keep a reserve for treating yourself by cornering off a small section of your income for ‘miscellaneous’ spending.

 Sometimes prices rise unexpectedly, and it’s important to preempt that you may spend more than you ideally want to.
+Having something to fall back on in your budget can be very beneficial.

 8. Be Careful When Signing Up To Services